Hi, I’m James, a documentary wedding photographer from the south coast UK, shooting amazing weddings anywhere in the UK and sometimes overseas!

 I’ve always enjoyed taking photographs, following in my father’s footsteps from a young age.
 Then, a few weeks into a round-the-world trip about ten years ago, I realised that I absolutely loved taking photos.

 I started off with a Fujifilm A203.
-As soon as I got back, I got in touch with a family friend who helped me massively in understanding the exposure triangle and got me playing around with his DSLRs.
+As soon as I got back, I got in touch with a family friend who helped me massively in understanding the exposure triangle (guide) and got me playing around with his DSLRs.

 I soon started second shooting and then found my own way.

 As I was taught on a Canon camera I decided to go the Canon route and my first DSLR was the Canon 400D.
 Soon after that, I switched to the Canon 40D, Canon 7D and then finally settled on two Canon 5D MK IIIs.

 Shooting on these pro bodies felt so natural, they fitted perfectly into my hands.
 The full-frame sensor was a big jump for me and I soon paired it with a Sigma 35mm f/1.4.

 I’m now a Sony mirrorless user which I love but it’s still far from being the perfect camera.
 The main downsides for me are the ergonomics and form factor.

 My favorite lens is the Sony 35mm f/1.4.
 I could easily shoot a whole wedding with that lens.
 It’s a great allrounder – wide enough for venue shots and also great for couple/documentary photos.

 On my second camera, I use the Sony 85mm f/1.8, which gives you great reach for those subjects that are further away.